geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 George said he's on the flight to CES.
 Uh, I will also be flying later today.
 So we are going to see as I have post the [tweet](https://x.com/__tinygrad__/status/1875204954295881868) for which, so we, we, uh, we are going with comma and so we use commas both.
-Uh, we have one tiny box repair there for people to, um, take a look.
+Uh, we have one TinyBox repair there for people to, um, take a look.

 **Chenyu** [[00:00:41](https://www.youtube.com/watch?v=_zNqg1U1vdI&t=41)]
 Okay.